-US: oil, gas leases on hold around New Mexico’s Chaco park
+US: Oil, gas leases on hold around New Mexico’s Chaco park

 A World Heritage site, Chaco is thought to be the center of what was once a hub of Indigenous civilization.
 Within the park, walls of stacked stone jut up from the bottom of the canyon, some perfectly aligned with the seasonal movements of the sun and moon.
 Circular subterranean rooms called kivas are cut into the desert floor.
 Outside the park, archaeologists have said, there are more discoveries waiting to be made.

-The fight over drilling beyond the boundaries of the world heritage site has been ongoing for decades and has spanned multiple presidential administrations.
+The fight over drilling beyond the boundaries of Chaco has been ongoing for decades and has spanned multiple presidential administrations.
 The Trump and Obama administrations also put on hold leases adjacent to the park through agency actions, but activists want more permanent action that cannot be upended by future presidential administrations.

 Haaland was among the sponsors of legislation calling for greater protections around Chaco during her tenure in the U.S. House, but calls have mounted for her to use administrative powers to establish a buffer zone around Chaco pending the outcome of federal legislation.